Overview of Requirements

 At times, individual circumstances will dictate that the pace and/or content of the doctoral program should be altered.
 The Graduate Program Committee welcomes petitions from students and/or their advisors which will recognize the students’ individual interests, backgrounds and goals, within the constraints established by the Graduate School, the College and the Department.

+Language Requirement – (On the Plan of Study, you have to specify how this will be fulfilled.)
 All PhD students must satisfy the Graduate School’s Related Area or Foreign Language Requirement.
 This requirement can be met in one of two ways.
 A PhD student can demonstrate appropriate reading knowledge of mathematics in Russian, German, French or Chinese.
 Most often this demonstration is done through a doctoral reading exam, although there are a number of different options.
-Alternately, with the approval of a PhD student’s advisory committee, the student may take six credits of related area coursework.
-The courses must be approved by the advisory committee, be at least 4000 level and be outside the Math Department.
+The student has satisfied this requirement if he/she has a degree in in any of the foregoing languages, the student can take a one year reading or intermediate course in the language with a C or higher.
+Alternately, with the approval of a PhD student’s advisory committee, the student may take six credits of related area coursework (if the subject is statistics, the student can take a 3 credit 4000+ level course, provided that the the student’s preparation contains a suitably advanced prerequisite course passed satisfactorily).
+All other courses must be approved by the advisory committee, be at least 4000 level and be outside the Math Department.